‘United States of Al’ puts war buddies on sitcom footing

 “Why not authentically cast?” actor Maysoon Zayid (“General Hospital”) said in a tweet, adding, “I crave Muslim content but this is offensive.”

-The show’s makers defend hiring Kalyan, whose credits include “Rules of Engagement,” “I Love Dick,” and their approach to the issue overall.
+The show’s makers defend hiring Kalyan, whose credits include “Rules of Engagement” and “I Love Dick,” and their approach to the issue overall.

 “We looked at many, many auditions of Afghan actors, and Adhir’s performance is just so exceptional,” Goetsch said.
 “His extensive experience with the multi-cam sitcom was vital to our decision to cast him.”